 4. Radial or Star and Grid Pattern

 a.
-This pattern is formed by the combination of Star and Grid Pattern.
+This pattern is formed by combining Star and Grid Pattern.

 b.
-As in other, a radial network of road radiates from the centre outwardly.
+As in others, a radial road network radiates outwardly from the center.
 Then, the main radial streets are interconnected by providing a grid pattern.

 ~ It increases the efficiency of land usage and unit density.

-~ It improves the traffic flow in both directions utilizing Savannah’s cellular structure.
+~ It improves the traffic flow in both directions by utilizing Savannah’s cellular structure.

 ~ It provides high safety to vehicular traffic with a high proportion of 3-way intersections.